Installation Guide¶

 ./setup-certifyclouds-access.sh --principal-id $PRINCIPAL_ID --apply

-# (Optional) Enable Rotation permissions (PRO tier only)
+# (Optional) Enable Rotation permissions (PRO + ENTERPRISE tiers)

 ./setup-certifyclouds-access.sh --principal-id $PRINCIPAL_ID --apply --pro